paypal/squbs/docs/zkcluster.md

 # Clustering squbs Services using ZooKeeper

 **Important Note:** _The ZooKeeper support in squbs is deprecated.
-Please use Akka clusters directly or move to more modern cluster coordinators._
+Please use pekko clusters directly or move to more modern cluster coordinators._

 ## Overview

-squbs achieves clustering of services through the zkcluster module. zkcluster is an [Akka extension](http://doc.akka.io/docs/akka/snapshot/scala/extending-akka.html) which leverages [ZooKeeper](https://zookeeper.apache.org/) to manage akka cluster and partitions.
+squbs achieves clustering of services through the zkcluster module. zkcluster is an [pekko extension](http://doc.pekko.io/docs/pekko/snapshot/scala/extending-pekko.html) which leverages [ZooKeeper](https://zookeeper.apache.org/) to manage pekko cluster and partitions.
-It's similar to [Akka Cluster](http://doc.akka.io/docs/akka/snapshot/common/cluster.html) for the functions of leadership and membership management.
+It's similar to [pekko Cluster](http://doc.pekko.io/docs/pekko/snapshot/common/cluster.html) for the functions of leadership and membership management.
 However, it's richer as it provides partitioning support and eliminates the need of `entry-nodes`.

 ## Configuration